Baños de la Encina Castle

 Jaén

-Baños de la Encina is about 52 kilometres from the city of Jaén, in the foothills of the Sierra Morena Mountains.
-Its old town has been declared Property of Cultural Interest and is a highpoint of many cultural routes, including the Route of the Nasrids and the Castles and Battles Route.
+Baños de la Encina is located at the foot of the Sierra Morena mountains, about 52 kilometres from the city of Jaén.
+Its old quarter has been declared a Property of Cultural Interest.
+It is a prominent site for several cultural routes, such as the Route of the Nasrids or the Route of the Castles and Battles.